5G Frequencies in the UK

 The opposite is true of using high frequency bands (such as 3.4GHz).
 Much higher data transfer rates can be achieved (allowing for the sorts of speeds we see with 5G), but the distances over which they can be broadcast are shorter and they struggle to pass through walls and other obstacles.
 Therefore, mobile networks use a mix of higher and lower bands to provide an ‘always on’ connection with relatively fast data transfer.

 But with 5G, there is much greater use of high frequency spectrum than we’ve seen with 4G and 3G.
-In fact, spectrum in the 3.4GHz and 3.6GHz bands has been acquired in 5G spectrum auctions specifically for 5G use.
+In fact, spectrum in the 3.4GHz band, 3.6GHz band, and even the 26GHz and 40GHz bands has been acquired in 5G spectrum auctions specifically for 5G use.
 Prior to acquiring spectrum in these bands, most networks topped out at 2600MHz spectrum.

 But there’s still a role for lower frequency bands in 5G networks too, as the combination allows a network to deal with all situations.